ietf-wg-cellar/ebml-specification/specification.markdown

 A boolean to express if an `EBML Element` MAY be stored recursively.
 In this case the `EBML Element` MAY be stored within another `EBML Element` that has the same `Element ID`.
 Which itself can be stored in an `EBML Element` that has the same `Element ID`, and so on. `EBML Elements` that are not `Master Elements` MUST NOT set `recursive` to true.

-If the `path` contains a `EBMLPathAtomRecursive` part then the `recursive` value MUST be true and false otherwise.
+If the `path` contains an `EBMLPathAtomRecursive` part then the `recursive` value MUST be true and false otherwise.

 The `recursive` attribute is OPTIONAL.
 If the `recursive` attribute is not present then the `EBML Element` MUST NOT be used recursively.